 It’s also important to recognize that not all work environments for PSWs are like this.
 As a personal support worker, you also have the option to choose to work in home care, which allows you to focus on just one patient at a time.

 Get a Strong Start in Your PSW Career

 That wraps up our list of pros and cons of being a PSW!
-Perhaps you have thought about becoming a personal support worker for a while or maybe you’ve had recent inspiration to pursue this career path, either way, now that you know about the pros and cons of being a PSW, you can make an informed decision about your next steps.
+Perhaps you have thought about becoming a personal support worker for a while, or maybe you’ve had the recent inspiration to pursue this career path; either way, now that you know about the pros and cons of being a PSW, you can make an informed decision about your next steps.

 If you are looking to get started on a career as a PSW in Ontario, you need an immersive, comprehensive program that adheres to the Ontario PSW Training Standard and is provided by a trusted institution like Cestar College.
 At Cestar College, our NACC Personal Support Worker Course sets aspiring PSWs up for success.
 With our complete and carefully designed curriculum, you will have the theoretical knowledge and practical experience that you need to be considered by employers, even as a fresh graduate.

 On top of this, we offer various financing options, graduate career assistance, and much more.
-Get the strong start that will guarantee you a bright future in this fulfilling career.
+Get the strong start that guarantees a bright future in this fulfilling career.
 If you have any questions about our PSW course or the pros and cons of being a PSW, please feel free to contact us!